MafiaHub/MafiaUnity/README.md

 ## Progress so far

 We recommend to visit [our Discord server](https://discord.gg/eBQ4QHX) to be up-to-date about current status.
-We also host a document describing the current tasks as well as their status in [this issue page](https://github.com/OpenMafia/OpenMF/issues/4)
+We also host a document describing the current tasks as well as their status in [this issue page](https://github.com/OpenMafia/OpenMF/issues/4).
+The research on Mafia's native formats takes place [here](https://github.com/OpenMafia/OpenMF/blob/master/Docs/DataFiles.md)

 ## Disclaimer